Lakes of Nepal – With Some Famous Lake in Nepal

-Gokyo lakes lie at the shadow of the 6th highest mountain, Cho Oyo.
-This lake lies at an altitude of 4700-5000 meters above the sea level.
-Formed in most cases from glacial seepage, the lakes are fed from the Ngozumpa Glacier.
+Gokyo lakes lie in the shadow of the 6th highest mountain, Cho Oyo.
+This lake lies at an altitude of 4700-5000 meters above sea level.
 You will also have a most memorable sight of the sparkling, pristine blue and green waters of the Gokyo Lakes.
 You can avoid the Everest crowds, and enjoy the selection of great views.
 Climbing Gokyo Ri (5,357 m) will provide you spectacular views of Everest, Lhotse, and Cho Oyu.
 Explore the Sherpa town of Khumjung.

 PaanchPokhari is also famous for its religious significance; the lake receives many visitors during the festival of Janai Purnima.
-The trails, however, remain undisturbed throughout the year Trekking to PaanchPokhari requires camping trek.
-This is an alpine lake system situated at 4100 meters in the Langtang National Park.
+The trails, however, remain undisturbed throughout the year Trekking to PaanchPokhari requires a camping trek.
+This lake is near to Kathmandu valley and is situated at 4100 meters in the Langtang National Park.
 This place is considered to be the list visited places; however, offers magical views.
 You can trek into the wilderness of Sindupalchowk.

 The deepest lake of Nepal is SheyPhoksundo Lake, which lies in Dolpa District.
 The freshwater lake sits at an altitude of 3615 meters.
 The trek to Phoksundo Lake follows a great path through pristine landscapes, lovely woodland, snowcapped mountains, and outstanding views.
 The view of the lake is eye-catching.
 This is the most exciting and exotic tourist destinations in Nepal.
 The trek is easy and short so that everyone can enjoy this trip in a short span.
 SheyPhoksundo is an alpine freshwater lake and considered as sacred by the followers of Buddhists.
 This trek is the right combination of nature and culture.